 WHAT IS PHYSIOTHERAPY?

 Physiotherapy is a holistic approach that includes an assessment and treatment for the whole body muscles, joints, bones, nerves and soft tissues.
 We use a thorough assessment to figure out and diagnose your injury and then develop a treatment plan for you.
-We are looking for the source of your pain not just the pain it self so that we can use the right treatment that will give you the best results.
-We want help you get better through hands on techniques, ultrasound, acupuncture, IMS (dry needling), education and exercise to help with your recovery and injury prevention.
-In British Columbia, you can see a physiotherapist without a doctor’s referral.
+We are looking for the source of your pain not just the pain its self so that we can use the right treatment that will give you the best results.
+We want help you get better through hands on techniques, ultrasound, acupuncture, IMS (dry needling), education and exercise to help with your recovery or injury prevention.
+In British Columbia, you can see a physiotherapist without a doctor's referral.

 DO I NEED A DOCTORS REFERRAL?

 No, Physiotherapy is considered a primary healthcare profession which means you can directly access our services without a doctors referral.
 However, check with your insurance plan, as some plans require you to have a referral on file to claim the cost (for example, public service employees with SunLife).